 Noting that there was a clear request for better explaining and substantiating the scientific base for the proposal the Commission decided that it would undertake a comprehensive study looking at the scientific aspects raised by the European Parliament before considering the way forward.
 The final report of such study on trapping describes the state of the art of research, science and application of humane trapping standards referred to in the Agreement on International Humane Trapping Standards and described in the Commission proposal in view of identifying the improved trapping standards which reduce unnecessary pain, distress and suffering of trapped animals as much as technically possible.

 The Commission decided to withdraw its proposal, with legal effect on 2 June 2012.
-Despite the withdrawal, the Commission will keep its commitment to continued engagement on humane trapping standards.
+Despite the withdrawal, the Commission fully commits to continued engagement on humane trapping standards.